scipy-conference/scipy_proceedings/papers/pydra/paper.rst

    :label:`ndspl1`

-**Scalar and outer splitters:** Whenever a *Task* has more complicated inputs, i.e. multiple fields, there are two ways of creating the mapping and are called *scalar splitter* and *outer splitter*.
-These splitters use a special, but Python-based syntax as described next.
+**Scalar and outer splitters:** Whenever a *Task* has more complicated inputs, i.e. multiple fields, there are two ways of creating the mapping, each one is used for different application.
+These *splitters* are called *scalar splitter* and *outer splitter* They use a special, but Python-based syntax as described next.

 A *scalar splitter* performs element-wise mapping and requires that the lists of values for two or more fields to have the same length.
 The *scalar splitter* uses